cbeier-studio/Xolmis/docs/connections.md

 - Click **Apply** to save the password.

 !!! warning
-    It is **not recommended** to use the Admin user for regular work in Xolmis.
-The admin account should be reserved for maintenance and configuration tasks.
+    It is **not recommended** to use the `admin` user for regular work in Xolmis.
+The `admin` account should be reserved for maintenance and configuration tasks.

 Create a **standard user** for daily use: